 Connect your identity provider to your Atlassian organization

-Atlassian Access includes two features for connecting your identity provider: SAML single sign-on and user provisioning.
+Atlassian Access allows you to connect your identity provider for SAML single sign-on and user provisioning.

 SAML single sign-on